Contact Lanchester Road Hospital

-Each of the single, en-suite bedrooms is on the ground floor with a window seat, most of which overlook the surrounding countryside.
+Each of the single, en-suite bedrooms is on the ground floor with a window seat, most overlook the surrounding countryside.
 Each of the wards has its own enclosed garden and each unit includes communal living areas and kitchens.

 Please contact the hospital to ask for individual ward visiting times.

-There are plenty of free car parking spaces available to use at Lanchester Road Hospital.
+There are plenty of free car parking spaces.
 Disabled parking is also available.
 Car parking on the site, including Appleton House, is monitored by an external company, Excel Parking.
 Please make sure you park according to the notices displayed in the car park.
 Cars parked on double yellow lines or in a blue badge area without displaying the badge will be liable to receive a fixed penalty notice of £40.

-Bowes Lyon Unit – Visitors using the Bowes Lyon car park must sign in at the Bowes Lyon unit reception.
+Bowes Lyon Unit – Visitors using the Bowes Lyon car park must sign in at the Bowes Lyon Unit reception.

-Wheelchair clinic – Wheelchair clinic parking bays are solely restricted to visitors and patients to this clinic.
+Wheelchair clinic – Wheelchair clinic parking bays are restricted to visitors and patients to this clinic.
 Anyone visiting the wheelchair clinic must sign in at its reception.

-The café is open from 9.00am – 3.00pm, Monday to Friday and offers a range of hot and cold snacks, sandwiches and drinks.
-Vending machines are available out-of-hours serving snacks and beverages.
+The café is open from 9am to 3pm, Monday to Friday and offers a range of hot and cold snacks, sandwiches and drinks.
+Vending machines are also available.

-The faith centre is also the base for the work of the chaplaincy team at Lanchester Road Hospital.
-Like the centre itself, chaplains are also available to anyone involved in the life of the trust.
+The faith centre is also the base for the chaplaincy team at Lanchester Road Hospital.
+Like the centre itself, chaplains are available to anyone involved in the life of the trust.
 Our chaplains can offer, among other things, a listening ear and support, especially at times of crisis or bereavement.
 They can help you to think things through and make sense of experiences.
 They can offer a chance to pray and take part in worship, receive sacraments of the church or make contact with a local leader of a person’s faith.

-There is a chaplain on call from 8.00am to 8.00pm every day of the year.
+There is a chaplain on call from 8am to 8pm every day of the year.
 They can be contacted through a member of staff or by the hospital switchboard.

-Art at Lanchester Road Hospital
+Art at Lanchester Road

 Art creates a relaxed and therapeutic environment for service users and more pleasant surroundings for staff and visitors.

 The designs consist of multiple outlines of healing flowers used to create large flower in a circle.
 You will find these images on the front glazed entrance and replicated within the circular walls in the large reception atrium.

 The faith centre window is in the form of a tree of life, a symbol that often appears in folklore, cultures and fiction.
 This tree relates to immortality or a can be a symbolic centre of our own mind and creates a calm and relaxing mood to the quiet room within the faith centre.

-Department entrance watercolours
+Departments entrance watercolours

-These are handmade and the flash of colour is used to define the entrances along the corridor, linking them with the way finding signage around the building.
-This theme continues through the adult wards where the entrance watercolours are replicated on the nurses stations.
+These are handmade and the flash of colour is used to define the entrances along the corridor, linking them with the way finding signs around the building.
+This theme continues through the adult wards where the entrance watercolours are replicated on the nurses’ stations.

-Central garden seating feature
+Central garden feature

 We have created a specially designed circular pathway and seating area in the central courtyard.
 Once again, this follows the circle theme with a curved pathway and three curved walls with spiral movement, which is lit up from inside the wall.

 Exhibition walls and ward artworks